 EBOOK AND AUDIO EDITIONS

 Ebook editions are being released by Yale for every new history title.
 The back catalogue is also being digitised.
 Ebooks are not released simultaneously in the USA and Britain.
 Most English Monarchs titles are now available digitally.
 (See the book bage herein for a title of your interest).
 Yale lists the ebook varieties it offers.
 Please note that only the Kindle versions have been researched for these pages.

 Audiobooks are being published by , under licence from Yale, for download and on CD.
-At the end of 2019 this format is available for the Yale books Matilda, Philip II, and Richard III (by Michael Hicks).
-None of these are in the series, but expect this list to grow in time.
-See the books' pages on this site for the links to buy the ebooks in these digital formats.
+From the end of 2019 this format became available for the Yale books Matilda, Philip II, and Richard III (by Michael Hicks) and in 2021 Cromwell.
+None of these are in the series.
+The Trantor Media website has links to Audible and Audiobooks.com to buy the audiobook versions, but other online vendors also offer the audiobooks.

 ◀ or ►